 About the SOS Africa Charity

 SOS Africa is a UK based grass roots organisation which funds the education and care of underprivileged African children.
-Since 2003 we have provided 90 disadvantaged children, from grades 1 to 12, with a personal education programme tailored specifically to their needs.
+Since 2003 we have provided 103 disadvantaged children, from grades 1 to 12, with a personal education programme or remedial care scheme tailored specifically to their needs.
 This holistic approach enables children to break the cycle of poverty and reach their full potential.

 Our African education charity was founded in January 2003 by Matt Crowcombe, an 18 year old student from Shepton Mallet, Somerset and South African school teacher, Henry Matthews.
 Matt and Henry were dismayed by the poor standard of free schooling available to local township children.
 One night, over a bowl of jelly and ice-cream, they developed a plan to establish a scholarship scheme which would empower local children through education.
 The scheme aimed to provide these children with a holistic education programme including school tuition, after-school care and mentoring, school clothing, equipment and transportation.
 Since that day, SOS Africa has provided personalised sponsorship programmes tailored to sponsors requirements, providing regular feedback, school reports, photo albums and updates via the SOS Africa Children’s Blog.
 This grass-roots organisation also guarantees sponsors that 100% of all donations will be invested in the education and care of the children they support.